Myanmar government says case against Reuters journalists can proceed

 Police told Wa Lone’s wife on Thursday that the reporters were taken from Htaunt Kyant police station in north Yangon to an undisclosed location by an investigation team shortly after their arrest.

-Lieutenant Colonel Myint Htwe and a second senior officer, Lieutenant Colonel Min Han of the Criminal Investigation Department, said on Monday they did not know where the journalists were being held.

-“You don’t need to worry for their safety,” said Lt Col Myint Htwe.
-“The investigative team will proceed according to the law.”

-Reporting by Yimou Lee, Shoon Naing and Simon Lewis; Writing by Alex Richardson; Editing by John Chalmers and Martin Howell
+Reporting by Yimou Lee; Writing by Alex Richardson; Editing by John Chalmers and Martin Howell